MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/assign-autopilot-device-to-user.md

     >
     > The selected user must be an Azure user licensed to use Intune.

 9. In the Autopilot device's property page that automatically opens on the right hand side, under **User friendly name**, verify the default value.
-If the value is empty or a different friendly name is desired, enter the desired friendly name for the user under **User friendly name** and then select **Save**.
+If the value is empty or a different friendly name is desired, enter the desired friendly name for the user under **User friendly name**, and then select **Save**.

 10. The user assignment can be verified by selecting the Autopilot device in the **Windows Autopilot devices** screen.
 Once the Autopilot device is selected, it will highlight and the Autopilot device's property page will automatically open on the right hand side.
 The assigned user will be listed under **User** and **User friendly name**.

-> [!TIP]
->
-> For Configuration Manager admins, assigning a user to a device is similar to user device affinity in Configuration Manager.